HELLS ON EARTH

 Kevin and the Post Zombie Tribe Members did not talk much on the way.

-As Eula pulled the tractor into the farmhouse, Kevin saw Betty standing outside by the front door.
+While Eula pulled the tractor into the farmhouse, Kevin saw Betty standing outside the front door.
 She had a rifle casually hanging over her shoulder.

 The driveway entrance had three dead zeds to indicate she knew how to use it.

 Since she was smiling at their return, Kevin decided she was not going to need consoling about killing the zeds.
 Although he hoped she didn’t know the living versions.

 When the tractor pulled up to a stop, the back-trailer door was opened.
 Everyone got onto the ground.
 John stretched himself out as if he was finally able to relax and unwind.

 Carol took in deep breaths of fresh air.

 Lilly stood here.
 She got off, taking in her surroundings.